LingxiTang/LingxiTang.github.io/_projects/NoGRC.md

 Interestingly, in 2020, even WP benefitted from the GRC system because they, well, won GRC seats, in Aljunied and Sengkang.

-I know what you're thinking. *Bruh, where's the label for 2011*
+I know what you're thinking. *Bruh, where's the label for 2011* (*June 2026 Update: Previously, the x-axis label for 2011 was missing due to a code bug.
+I've fixed it now*)

 Turns out it’s a bug caused by the fact that WP didn’t contest any GRCs in 2001.
 This then led me to realise that WP was not the main opposition party until relatively recently.
 In fact, between 1988 and 2001, WP only won 1 seat, on par with the Chiam See Tong/Chee Soon Juan parties of SDP, SPP and SDA.

 *What happened in 2011?
 Why the big spike in seat changes?*